cssidy/houseplantsoftheworld/README.md

 This app is built with Mapbox API, React, TailwindCSS, Express, Node, and MongoDB.

+## Basics

+Before the server app can serve data, you will need to set up a database with MongoDB and populate it with data to run the server app.
+Outside of the local environment, you will need to host the server app on a platform like Heroku or AWS.
+For production, it made sense to break apart the monorepo and host the front-end app and server app separately.
+To do that, you will need to make some minor adjustments to the server app to remove any url routing responsibilities from Express.js.

 ## Local Dev

 To get running, you will need to add a .env file to the client directory and a config.env file to the server directory.